SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

 * Syntax: Structure of the program
 * Semantics: What the program means

-Lexical Analyzer: Converts complicated constructs like identifiers (sequence of characters) to a single unit called tokens.\
+Lexical Analyzer:
-* Lexical Analyzer converts a group of characters into meaningful units called lexemes. (lexemes contains <token name, attribute value>
+* groups sequences of characters (identifiers, keywords, operators, etc.) into meaningful units called lexemes, each of which is represented as a single token in the form <token name, attribute value>.
-    - This token name: terminal
+    - Token name: terminal symbol
     - Attribute value: pointer to the symbol table.

 Two kinds of intermediate code generation: